agroth01/Unity-Rigidbody-FPS-Controller/README.md

 * Create some great games for the community (please share with me if you do!)
 * Share this project with others
 * Add me in the credits of your project
-* Say "Thank you Alex" into a mirror at 12am while completely alone.
-I will personally appear in the mirror and thank you.
-* [Buy me a coffee](https://www.buymeacoffee.com/HP3Byv4s7H) here.
-I once again want to make it clear that this is very much not mandatory.

 # Disclaimer
 I am providing this free of charge and will therefore not guarantee any support/updates of this.